What Can't Go in a Dumpster? Prohibited Items List

 - Antifreeze

-Disposal alternative: Local household hazardous waste collection days or permanent drop-off facilities.
+Disposal alternative: Local household hazardous waste collection events or permanent drop-off facilities.
+Most communities offer free quarterly collection days.

 2. Electronics (E-Waste)